ISSUIUC/ISS-PCB/CONTRIBUTING.md

     - ${KIPRJMOD} tells KiCad to look in the same folder as the project file
     - /../../ tells KiCad to jump back two folder levels (project --> boards --> root)
     - KiCad will then search for the `lib` folder and the rest of the file path as normal
   - This is the same method for all three component file types

-  - Below is a good example with a relative path and a bad example with a user specific path
+Below is a good example with a relative path and a bad example with a user specific path

 ![KiCad Relative Paths](/images/ISS-PCB_Relative_Library_Paths.PNG)

-## **ISS Library Rules**
+## **ISS Library Rules** *(TBD)*

-KiCad has it's own documention on libraries but here's the rundown

-- 3x Types
-- Default pathway
+- Relative pathway always
-- Project specific symbol
+- Project Specific Only
+- Include all three types (Symbols, Footprint, Model) for new components
-- Naming
+- Follow the KLC
-- File types

-<br/><br/><br/><br/>
+  - Name according to KLC
+- Search online first before making custom
+  - Sometimes online autogen symbols are bad!

+<br/><br/><br/><br/><br/><br/>

 ----------